Please scroll down the page or use the content list to jump to the relevant information.

 The amount available to spend is calculated prior to each election and will be published by the Electoral Commission nearer the time.

 Details of expenses must be submitted to the Authority within 35 days after the election.

 The average councillor devotes many hours each month attending to council duties; much of this time is accounted for by attending, preparing for and travelling to and from official meetings of the Council, its committees, and boards, etc, and for attending meetings locally.

 All Members of the Council receive a Basic Allowance (currently £12,442.80 per annum).

 In addition, Special Responsibility Allowances are paid for councillors with significant additional responsibilities, such as chairmanships.

 Travelling and Subsistence Allowances are paid for approved duties.
 Expenses for childcare and care of dependants can also be claimed.

 A programme of induction is being drawn up for newly elected councillors, together with an ongoing training and development programme.

-A prospective councillors evening will be held from 5 - 7pm (with registration from 4.30 pm onwards) on 20 February 2017 at County Hall, KT1 2DN.
-If you would like to register for this event or have any other questions about becoming a councillor, please email email@example.com or call 0208 541 9122.
+A prospective councillors evening will be held closer to the election and details will be published on this page.
+If you have any other questions about becoming a councillor, please email email@example.com or call 0208 541 9122.